 - Indus Valley & Nubra Valley

-- Buddhist monasteries & monks life
+- Buddhist monasteries & the daily life of monks

 - Lamayuru monastery